swarnendubiswas/dotemacs/README.md

 ## Installation

 You might want to backup your contents if your `.emacs.d` directory is not empty.
-Then, use the following command to checkout the source:
+Then, use the following command to check out the source:

 ```Bash
 git clone https://github.com/swarnendubiswas/dotemacs.git .emacs.d